openstandia/Nextjs-docs-ja/scripts/konjacbot/README.md

 ## GitHub Actions

-- Generally run on GitHub Actions where a reviewer reviews the Pull Request.
+- Generally run on GitHub Actions, where a reviewer reviews the Pull Request.
 - For details, see the [workflow](../../.github/workflows/konjacbot.yml).

 ## Developer's Local

-- Prerequisites
+- Prerequisites:
   - The following must be installed:
-    - npm - See [package.json](../../package.json) for version.
+    - npm - See [package.json](../../package.json) for the version.
     - git
-    - bash - WSL on Windows is also possible.
+    - bash - WSL on Windows is also an option.
     - GitHub CLI.
-  - You must have acquired the OpenAI API key.
+  - You must have an OpenAI API key.
     - Set it as the environment variable `OPENAI_API_KEY`.
 - Refer to [Details](#Details) for commands.